LazaUK/IndustrySolutions-Robotics-3DAuraEMU/README.md

 Invisible electromagnetic hazards may cause robot sensors to drift and their navigation to fail.
 Using an *Arduino UNO Q* and a *Bosch BNO055* 9-axis sensor, this solution mirrors the robot's live orientation and flags interference risks in realtime.

 > [!TIP]
-> This project was built for the [Arduino UNO Q Hackathon](https://www.hackster.io/contests/arduino-uno-q).
-Qualcomm Arduino Uno Q board (with 4G RAM) was kindly provided by Hackster.io team, thank you!
+> This project was built for the [Invent the Future with Arduino UNO Q and App Lab](https://www.hackster.io/contests/invent-the-future-with-arduino-uno-q-and-app-lab) hackathon.
+Qualcomm Arduino Uno Q board (with 4G RAM) was kindly provided by the Arduino and Hackster teams, thank you!

 ## 📑 Table of Contents